SpectralVectors/BpySide6/README.md

 __This Addon is under development.
 It relies on PySide6 and QtAwesome, but does not yet install those dependencies for you!__

-## What Is It?
-Rajiv Sharma (VFX Pipeline) and Frieder Erdmann created and streamlined the process of using PySide2 inside of Blender to create more advanced user interfaces for addons.

-This addon updates their work to PySide6, and offers a template that is compatible with Blender 3 and up!

 ## Features
 Multi-page layout - Addon controls, preferences, Markdown documentation and credits!